 - Via mail

 Using a SNAP calculator may be helpful if you are unsure that you can keep getting benefits.
 This tool will help you determine if you are still eligible for assistance based on your current situation.
-Learn more about keeping your eligibility and recertifying your benefits in when you
+Learn more about keeping your eligibility and recertifying your benefits in when you download our free guide.

-How to Appeal a Food Stamps Denial in Connecticut
+About Appealing a Food Stamps Denial in Connecticut

 You may have your food stamps denied after your initial application or after you renew your benefits.
 Benefits may be denied if you do not meet the SNAP requirements or if you commit program violations.